sulu/sulu/src/Sulu/Bundle/AdminBundle/Resources/js/components/Overlay/README.md

-The overlay component let's you display some content above everything else.
+The `Overlay` component let's you display some content above everything else.
 It renders depending on the passed property and request being closed through a callback.

 ```